Glossary of Valuentum Terms

 Dividend Strength.
 Our assessment of the firm's dividend strength is expressed in a matrix.
 If the safety of a firm's dividend is EXCELLENT and its growth prospects are also EXCELLENT, it scores high on our matrix (top right).
 If the firm's dividend safety and the potential future growth are VERY POOR, it scores lower on our scale (bottom left).

 Dividend Track Record.
 We assess each firm's dividend track record based on whether the fundamentals of the firm have ever forced it to cut its dividend.
 If the firm has ever cut its dividend (within the last 10 years), we view its track record as RISKY.
 If the firm has maintained and/or raised its dividend each year (over the past 10 years), we view its track record as HEALTHY.

 Estimated Fair Value.
 This measure is an output of our DCF valuation model and represents our opinion of the fair equity value per share of the company.
-We would expect a firm's stock price to converge to this value within the next 3 years.
+If our forecasts prove accurate, which may not always be the case, we may expect a firm's stock price to converge to this value within the next 3 years.